-Fault tree models have long been used for the qualitative and quantitative analysis of the failure modes of critical systems [8].
+Fault tree models have long been used for the qualitative and quantitative analysis of the failure modes of critical systems

+[8].
 A fault tree provides a mathematical and graphical representation of the combinations of events which can lead to system failure.
-The construction of a fault tree model can provide insight into the system by illuminating potential weaknesses with respect to reliability of the system.
-A fault tree can help with the diagnosis of failure symptoms by illustrating which combinations of events could lead to the observed failure symptoms, so that we can attempt to remove their root causes.
-The quantitative analysis of a fault tree can further be used to determine the probability of system failure, given the probability of occurrence for failure events.
+The construction of a fault tree model can provide insight into the system by illuminating potential weaknesses with respect to reliability or safety.
+A fault tree can help with the diagnosis of failure symptoms by illustrating which combinations of events could lead to the observed failure symptoms.
+The quantitative analysis of a fault tree is used to determine the probability of system failure, given the probability of occurrence for failure events.

-In the meanwhile, the construction of a fault tree provides a systematic method for analyzing and documenting the potential causes of system failure.
+The construction of a fault tree, if performed manually, provides a systematic method for analyzing and documenting the potential causes of system failure.
 The analyst begins with the failure scenario being considered, and decomposes the failure symptom into its possible causes.
 Each possible cause is then investigated and further refined until the basic causes of the failure are understood.
-From a system design perspective, the fault tree analysis provides a logical framework for understanding the ways in which a system can fail - this is often as important as understanding how a system can succeed.
+From a system design perspective, the fault tree analysis provides a logical framework for understanding the ways in which a system can fail, which is often as important as understanding how a system can succeed.

 A fault tree consists of the undesired top event (system or subsystem failure) linked to more basic events by logic gates.
 The top event is resolved into its constituent causes, connected by AND, OR and M-out-of-N logic gates, which are then further resolved until basic events are identified.
 The basic events represent basic causes for the failure, and represent the limit of resolution of the fault tree.

-Fault trees do not generally use the NOT gate, because the inclusion of inversion may lead to a non-coherent fault tree, which complicates analysis.
+Fault trees do not generally use the {\em NOT} gate, because the inclusion of inversion may lead to a non-coherent fault tree, which complicates analysis.
 It is quite rare to have need for complementation in a fault tree, so this limitation is acceptable for the analysis of practical systems.